0x5YF3R/llm-repo-code-chunker/README.md

 # LLM Text Compressor

-A Python script designed to compress large text files, making them more manageable for use within limited LLM context windows.
-Large texts can quickly consume valuable token space, limiting the space available for additional instructions, context, or responses.
-This script uses various compression techniques (e.g., bullet points, key points, paraphrasing) to reduce the text to a target token size, allowing you to include it as a file or within a prompt without the risk of unintentionally truncating the end of a long document.
-By optimizing the token limit, this tool helps ensure more effective use of context for improved results.
+A Python script designed to compress large text files, optimizing them for use within limited LLM context windows.
+Large texts can quickly consume valuable token space, reducing capacity for additional instructions, context, or responses.
+This script offers various compression techniques—such as bullet points, key points, and paraphrasing—to condense content to a target token size, minimizing the risk of truncation.
+By maximizing information density within token limits, this tool enables more effective use of context for clearer and more relevant output.

 ## Table of Contents
 - [Overview](#overview)